williamsca/bargaining-upzone/README.md

 - Status (approved, denied, withdrawn, etc.)

 # TODO
+- Power calculations?
+- Import Loudoun value of in-kind proffer data, look at trends and compare to cash proffers
+- Literature review.
+Connect PRA16 to other policies to buttress part one results.
 - Figure out how 'Applied.Date' can different from the date the rezoning request was recieved for PWC, Loudoun (e.g., see PWC Case.Number == REZ2017-00024 and read the Description)
 - Parse 'Description' for PWC and Loudoun to get zoning codes.
 (For PWC, Type == "Rezoning - Mixed Use" does not always include housing.)
 See TODO in 'databuild-princewilliam.R'